d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 Recall :numref:`subsec_bert_input_rep` that segment IDs are used to distinguish the premise and the hypothesis in a BERT input sequence.
-With the predefined maximum length of a BERT input sequence (`max_len`), the last token of the longer of the input text pair keeps being removed until `max_len` is met.
+With the predefined maximum length of a BERT input sequence (`max_len`), the last token of the longer of the input text pair keeps getting removed until `max_len` is met.
 To accelerate generation of the SNLI dataset for fine-tuning BERT,